SkyV2X · Open Testbed Public · Section 4.2 · Conformance Audit 42/47 passing

 What passes

-application/problem+jsonwith the four required fields and an instance pointer. - Provisioning queries.
-Uu unicast, Uu MBMS and PC5 provisioning info return spec-shaped payloads under
+• Provisioning queries.
+Uu unicast, Uu MBMS and PC5 provisioning info return spec-shaped payloads under location_info filtering.

-location_infofiltering. - Subscription registry.
-Create, read, update and delete over the subscription resources, with persistent state and the mandated
+• Subscription registry.
+Create, read, update and delete over the subscription resources, with persistent state and the mandated Location headers.

 What remains

-- Suite contradiction.
-One case asks for different status codes on two opaque, indistinguishable error strings — recorded as a documented deviation, not a gap.
+• Suite contradiction.
+One case asks for different status codes on two opaque, indistinguishable error strings — recorded as a documented deviation.

 Why publish